 Many new projects are proposed on lands that are in close proximity to areas that have long been known to harbor timber rattlesnakes.
-During the environmental review process, the Division of Environmental Services staff may request a timber rattlesnake habitat assessment if: 1) the vicinity of the area that is proposed to be developed is currently or historically known to support timber rattlesnakes and 2) there may be direct impacts to critical habitat for the timber rattlesnake based on the project description.
+During the environmental review process, the Division of Environmental Services staff may request a timber rattlesnake presence-absence survey if: 1) a timber rattlesnake habitat assessment was positive, and/or 2) the vicinity of the area that is proposed to be developed is currently or historically known to support timber rattlesnakes.
 Given the terrain, timber rattlesnakes may be utilizing the project area for denning, reproduction (gestation), basking, and/or foraging.
-These assessments should be conducted by a PFBC-approved timber rattlesnake surveyor (list enclosed).
+These surveys should be conducted by a PFBC-approved timber rattlesnake surveyor (list enclosed).
 This list is not an exhaustive list of qualified rattlesnake surveyors in Pennsylvania as there may be qualified surveyors who have not asked to be placed on this list.
 It is not mandatory that you use someone on this list.
-Following the assessment, a report documenting the surveyor's findings is submitted to the PFBC for review and comment.
+Following the survey, a report documenting the surveyor's findings is submitted to the PFBC for review and comment.
 This information is pertinent for the staff to provide recommendations for avoiding adverse impacts from the proposed project to the timber rattlesnake population and its habitat.
-Based on the results of the habitat assessment, a presence/absence survey for the timber rattlesnake may be requested.
-Not all findings of critical habitat need a follow-up survey to complete the environmental review.